yesser-studios/ypkgupgr/README.md

+# yesserpackageupdater
-# PIP Package Updater by yesseruser
+## The pip package updater by yesseruser

-This is a simple package updater that updates all outdated packages when run.
+This is a package updater that updates all outdated packages when run.

 To install, follow the steps listed here:
 [Installation](https://github.com/yesseruser/YesserPackageUpdater/wiki/Installation)